-- 3. Press and hold both the button on the visor you want to program and the hand-held transmitter button until the indicator light on the visor changes from flashing slowly to rapidly, then release. - 4.
+- 3. Press and hold both buttons until the indicator light changes from flashing slowly to rapidly, then release. - 4.
 Press and hold the function button you programmed for 5 seconds, then release.
 You may need to do this twice to activate the door.
 If your garage door does not operate, observe the indicator light.